BenjaminBaroux/css-test/README.md

 Here is my CSS test

-For this following test, I Used SASS (scss) witch is a modular approach.
+For this following test,

+I Used SASS (scss) witch is a modular approach and worked with Git.

 I created a responsive HTML page with the following elements: